Royal Botanic Garden (Edinburgh)

 Botanic Garden

-The Garden in Edinburgh estimates over 70 acres and has a huge glasshouse range.
+The Garden in Edinburgh covers over 70 acres and has a huge glasshouse range.
 On a warm day, you can explore many features around the garden that show plants from all regions of the world and climate zones.
 On a rainy day, the glasshouses are a perfect getaway to spend a day surrounded by greenery and not frozen in the hills.
-Although you have to pay a small fee to roam around inside, which comes around to £5.50, it is very reasonable for what you see inside the glasshouse.
-It's totally worth it, I have to say, as you have an insight into the glasshouse and the plants here are extraordinary, very similar to Kew Gardens.
+Although you have to pay a small fee to roam around inside, which comes to around £5.50, it is very reasonable for what you see inside the glasshouse.
+It's totally worth it, I have to say, as you have an insight into the glasshouse, and the plants here are extraordinary, very similar to Kew Gardens.

-As you walk deeper into the gardens you will walk past a huge silver glasshouse complex.
+As you walk deeper into the garden, you will walk past a huge silver glasshouse complex.
 This is where the stunning glasshouse is located, with lots of hidden gems inside, truly great for photographers.

 This cute and beautiful looking cottage is just around the corner from the glasshouse and it had such nice framing.
 Around the cottage, you get to see lots of different vegetables and fruits being grown.